-Keep in mind that the Fishbone Diagram is designed to help you analyze reasons for health or unhealth in your church.
-If you are stalled or declining that is an indication of unhealth in one or more than one area, and it is likely more than one area.
+Keep in mind that the Fishbone Diagram is designed to help a church analyze reasons for health or unhealth.
+If a church is stalled or declining that is an indication of unhealth in one or likely more than one area.